HilscherAutomation/netFIELD-extension-linux/README.md

 **NOTE:** We are not supporting general questions about Linux, Azure IoT Edge, Docker, or Non-Hilscher containers since they are of type 3rd party and maintained by the community.

-**HINT:** If it comes to the error `invalid options` even if all given arguments seem to be correct then the script was copied through a Windows system which replaces the linefeed chars with cariage-return linefeeds im the script leading to misinterpretations.
+**HINT:** If it comes to the error `invalid options` even if all given arguments seem to be correct then the script was copied through a Windows system which replaces the script's LF chars with CR LF leading to misinterpretations.
 So make sure your script is 100% origin.

 #### Examples
 ##### Onboard a Device